gl1tterbomb/gl1tterbomb/README.md

 Before you INT;

 ★.1. *thinks* Doubles? uhh, Depends?
-I don't know if it counts, but we won't INT unless you're a friend of ours, sorry 😞.
+I don't know if it counts, but some of us won't int unless you're a friend of ours, sorry 😞.
 We don't mind if any of our friends have the same kins as mei 👍.\ -- Mou

+[Thin Ice;
+Supernatural fandom for some reasons.
+You can still INT]

  2. I need more Booster Gold fans or any DC/Marvel fans plsss ;-;